seanthegeek/seanthegeek.github.io/_posts/2024-10-16-a-quick-guide-to-search-engine-optimization-seo.md

 others have linked to.
 That gives my blog a better reputation than a site that was created within the past year or two, such as new campaign websites.

-## Different search engines rank differently
+## Different search engines rank things differently

 Although my blog post appeared at the top of Google and Microsoft Bing results just by searching for the candidate's name, this did not happen with DuckDuckGo or Yahoo.
 The